mlohse/LightCtrl/README.md

 Further, it allows the light to be switched on/off conveniently via the throttle controller's power button (same as the rear light) or have the light switched on/off automatically when it gets dark.

-The PCB needs to be installed into the front light battery compartment.
+The PCB needs to be installed into the front light's battery compartment.
 The on/off switch is no longer needed and can be replaced by a photo transistor.

+A short demo video (German) is available on vimeo: https://vimeo.com/364582430

 # Required Skills